Julia Peterkin

-Julia Peterkin (October 31, 1880 – August 10, 1961) was an American author from South Carolina.
-In 1929 she won the Pulitzer Prize for Novel/Literature for her novel Scarlet Sister Mary.
-She wrote several novels about the plantation South, especially the Gullah people of the Lowcountry.
+Julia Peterkin (October 31, 1880 – August 10, 1961) was an American author from South Carolina, who advocated for African.
+Americans and wrote about the portrayals of the southern life.
+In 1929 she won a Pulitzer Prize for her novel Scarlet Sister Mary.
+She wrote several novels about the plantation South, especially the Gullah people of the Low country.
+As a white author, she developed a unique perspective on the African American lifestyle during her time.
 She was one of the few white authors who wrote about the African-American experience.
+She collaborated with photographer Doris Ulmann on Roll, Jordan, Roll.